Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 LOCATION OF WORK:

-The work is located at various median islands and roadside landscaping areas throughout the City of Dixon, Solano County.
+The work is located at various traffic signals; flashing beacons; street, park & facility lights; and electrical systems in the City of Dixon, Solano County.

 DESCRIPTION OF WORK:

 The work consists of providing traffic signal, flashing beacon, and street, park & facility lighting and electrical maintenance services to include: preventative maintenance; emergency call-out 24 hours a day, seven days a week; repair or replacement of electrical equipment; inspection and tuning of electrical equipment; and inspection and repair of emergency vehicle pre-emption equipment.

 The contractor will be required to furnish all traffic signal, flashing beacon, emergency vehicle pre-emption, lighting and electrical equipment and materials at contractor’s cost, plus ten percent (10%).